Transfer a domain in

 - Instructions for logging in to other popular registrars to prepare your domain for transfer

 Find your current registrar in the List of instructions for other registrars and follow the instructions to unlock your domain for transfer and obtain an authorization code("REG-ID" code for .jp domains).

 Note: Your WHOIS contact information will be publicly available while you complete the transfer process.
 After you have successfully transferred your domain, you can make your information private again.

-Verify your Registrant contact email.
-Log in to your current registrar make sure your contact email is up to date.
+Verify your Registrant contact information and make sure your contact email is up to date.
 Google Domains will mail the transfer confirmation notice to the Registrant email in your WHOIS contact information.

 Get the authorization code from your registrar.
 Most registrars call it an "authorization code," "transfer code," or "EPP code."
 The authorization code is a unique string of characters, for example "5YcCd!X&W@q0Xozj"